Overview of BLS International Technical Cooperation

 includes lectures, discussions, and workshops.

-In addition to the scheduled seminars, customized seminars in economic and labor statistics may be arranged.
+Customized seminars in economic and labor statistics may also be arranged.

 The language of instruction is English and a reading knowledge of English is desirable.
 Participants who are not proficient in English must arrange for and finance simultaneous interpretation.